circinusX1/exi-ccw/README.md

 All EasyEda PCB's for different version are in EadyEDA folder.

 This is an active guitar pickup with one coil per string.
 It has 6 coils.
-Made by me (sponsored by ghitara.com), this high-quality pickup is designed to provide exceptional sound and performance.
+This high-quality pickup is designed to provide exceptional sound and performance.
 The model sexa-ccw is a perfect choice for those who want to upgrade their guitar's sound.
 This electric guitar pickup is perfect for enhancing the sound of your guitar due low inductance.
-Each coil has between 500 and 800 turns.
-The frequency response is better than classic guitar pickups.
+Each coil has between 800-900 turns.
+The frequency response is better than classic guitar pickups (see images).

 I did tests on EMG active pickup and Harley Benton Passive, see Bode diagrams below.
-To find more search on youtube '6 coils guitar pickup'
+To find more search on youtube '6 coils guitar pickup or EXI-CCW'

-# EXI-CCW, Six Continous Coils Winding guitar pickup

 ### 3D casing models